Sun-flowerSamurai/2-PegSolitaire/README.md

 ### Grading

 We grade you on exercises 1- and 4 based on your submission in the first week.
-We grade you on exercises 5- 10 based on your submission in the second week.
+We grade you on exercises 5- 9 based on your submission in the second week.
+Exercise 10 is a bonus exercise, which you do to challenge yourself.

 ### Getting started